startupsupper/startupsupper.github.com/Readme.md

     git push origin source
     ```

-    > Then visit your fork of the repo Github on Github and submit a pull request.
+    > Then visit your fork of the repo on Github and submit a pull request for us.

     > (e.g. <http://startupsupper.com/recipes/chicken-noodle-soup>)